 Would your faith, work, or community group like to support survivors?
 Choose from one of the ideas on this list or reach out to share your other great ideas.

-A donation drive to collect new pillows and twin-size beds-in-a-bag is a wonderful way to support survivors.
+- Rest Well Drive – A donation drive to collect new pillows and twin-size beds-in-a-bag is a wonderful way to support survivors.
 Last year, more than 250 adults and children lived at our emergency shelter.
-And it’s our goal to welcome every resident with new bedding that they can take with them when it’s safe to exit shelter.
+It’s our goal to welcome every resident with new bedding that they can take with them when it’s safe to exit shelter.

-On any given day, about 32 survivors are living at our shelter.
-That’s 64 feet of different sizes–newborn to adults–and we’re always in need of new socks to keep them warm.
+- Socks for Survivors Drive – On any given day, about 32 survivors are living at our shelter.
+That’s 64 feet of different sizes from newborn to adult.
+And we’re always in need of new socks to keep them warm.
 A donation drive to collect new socks for adults and children living at our shelter really helps.